-A Fellow of the Chartered Institute of Management Accountants, John has over thirty years of financial, accounting and commercial experience in Mining, Engineering and Construction; complemented with a decade in a high performance Social Housing environment.
-John served as a local school Governor for nearly twenty years, half of which as Chair; until recently, he was a Director and the President of the White Rose Credit Union; he is a Director of Northern Shared Services, an innovative Cost Sharing Group.
+A Fellow of the Chartered Institute of Management Accountants, John retired recently having had over forty years of financial, commercial and charitable experience in Mining, Engineering, Construction and Social Housing as Finance Director and Company Secretary.
+John served as a local school Governor for some twenty years, half of which as Chair, and is currently a Trustee of the Castleford Academy Trust.
+Formally a Director and President of the White Rose Credit Union, he is the Independent Member on the Audit and Governance Committee of Wakefield Council.

 John has been a qualified Pharmacist for nearly 36 years after graduating from Bradford University with a B. Pharm.
 (Hons).
 He later acquired a Diploma in Performance Coaching from Newcastle University.
 John has run many large Boots Chemist stores as a pharmacist store manager and latterly held various senior posts including Area Pharmacy lead and Regional Finance lead where he was responsible for planning and forecasting £1/4b sales and expenses.
 He was the founder member and chair of the Pudsey Traders Association in 1992, Rothwell Traders Association in 1996, and the Crown Point Traders Association in 2000.
 He was also chair of Wakefield Local Pharmaceutical Committee for three years, a member of Kirklees Local Pharmaceutical Committee and latterly a committee member of the new Community Pharmacy West Yorkshire until he took semi-retirement to spend more time with his young family.
 John is a Trustee of CHT and a long-standing director and current Chair of the Castleford Town Centre Partnership Ltd.